developer-zebra/developer-zebra-site/src/datawedge/7-3/guide/samples/signaturecapture/index.md

 </table>

 ##Requirements
-* This sample was created based on DataWedge version 7.3 (version that existed at the time of creation).
-Check [DataWedge API](http://techdocs.zebra.com/datawedge/latest/guide/about/) documentation for any future version changes that may affect functionality.
+* DataWedge version 7.3 or higher.
 * Android API 24 (Nougat) or higher.
-* DataWedge (built-in all Zebra devices) is running on the device.

 ##Using This Sample
 1. [Download](https://github.com/Zebra/samples-datawedge), build, and launch the sample app.
 <img style="height:350px" src="signaturecapture1.png"/>
 2. Tap **Allow** in the popup message to grant permission for the app to access files on the device.
 3. Tap **Set Config**.
 A messge appears indicating the profile is created and the parameters are updated.
-The profile, “SignatureCapture”, performs the following:
+The “SignatureCapture” profile performs the following:
    * Enable "Barcode input" plugin and enable "Decoder Signature" decoder.
    * Set the Height and Width paramters for "Decoder Signature" to the default values.
    * Associate the profile to the sample app.